inoio/solrs/README.md

 #### Fastest Server Load Balancer

-The `FastestServerLB` is a statistics based load balancer that devides servers into "fast" and "slow" servers (based on their latest average response time) and selects one of the "fast" servers (round robin).
+The `FastestServerLB` is a statistics based load balancer that classifies servers as "fast" and "slow" servers (based on their latest average response time) and selects one of the "fast" servers (round robin) when asked for one.
 This is useful e.g. when some solr server is currently performing major GC, or when for some nodes network latency is increased (temporary or permanent).